FMTDev/FMT.Releases/README.md

 [downloads-latest-shield]: https://img.shields.io/github/downloads/FMTDev/FMT.Releases/latest/total?style=for-the-badge

 [release-shield]: https://img.shields.io/github/v/release/FMTDev/FMT.Releases?style=for-the-badge

+## Summary

+This tool enables you to modify game assets, graphics, font, text and tweak gameplay mechanics to generate mod files to use within the in-built mod manager.
+It supports the deployments to multiple platforms including PC (with Registry Support for game detection), Playstation 4 and Nintento Switch.

+Join the growing community of modders and share your creations with the world.
+Don't forget to star Frostbite Modding Tool on GitHub.
+Stay updated with the latest releases and enhancements by following the repository.

 ## Credits
 - EA Sports & DICE - Without their engine and suite of games, this tool and the addiction to modding them wouldnt exist.
 Many thanks to all those who develop it and Frostbite!